MelkoCollective/CDL_2020/Project_4_Ising_Annealer/Business_Application.md

 >Trip Generation creates routes assigned to pilots and flight attendants during the Trip Assignment process.
 The complexity grows with an increasing number of aircraft.
 A small fleet comprised of one or two jetliners is handled manually.
 However, at a fleet size of 10, the problem begins to require automation where optimization becomes necessary.

+>The airline industry will lose upwards of 84billion as a result of COVID-19.
+Organizations like air Canada have begun to reduce cost structure and reduce fleets as a way to curb the bleeding.
+With the dynamics of the world shifting so regularly, we believe a solution that can help expedite and optimize resource management relative to present realities can help in making better operational decisions.

 ## Prepare a 90 second video explaining the value proposition of your innovation to this potential customer in non-technical language